PhilipMay/mltb/README.md

 This is the machine learning tool box.
 A collection of userful machine learning tools intended for reuse and extension.
 The toolbox contains the following modules:
 * hyperopt - Hyperopt tool to save and restart evaluations
-* keras - Keras callback for various metrics and various other Keras tools
+* keras - Keras (tf.keras) callback for various metrics and various other Keras tools
 * lightgbm - metric tool functions for LightGBM
 * metrics - several metric implementations
 * plot - plot and visualisation tools